Stick around to see how you can access no prep figurative language worksheets that will be perfect for your therapy sessions!

 Besides the figurative language examples mentioned above, other types of figurative language include alliteration, onomatopoeia, allusion, oxymoron, symbolism, assonance, cliche, and metonymy.

-Additional Figurative Language Resources
+Unlock Figurative Language Resources & Much More

 Paul, R., & Norbury, C. (2012).
 Language disorders from infancy through adolescence-E-Book: Listening, speaking, reading, Writing, and Communicating.
 Elsevier Health Sciences.